pypa/flit/doc/cmdline.rst

 .. option:: --env

-   Install into the environment.
+   Install into the environment - the opposite of :option:`--user`.
    This is the default in a virtualenv or conda env (if the environment's library directory is writable or ``site.ENABLE_USER_SITE`` is false).

 .. option:: --python <path to python>